 In some states, employers may expect interior designers to pass a state-approved exam before entering the workforce.
 You can show hiring managers you have the certifications needed to do your job well by including a list of your certifications.
 You can either create a special certifications section or include the list in your education section.
 Either way, try to write out the name of the certificate as well as where you took it.
 If you have to get recertified every few years, you may also want to include the year of your last certification.

-As you sit down to create a resume, you can turn to the interior designer resume sample for guidance.
+As you sit down to create a resume with our resume builder, you can turn to our resume examples for guidance.
 You may want to include a few details unique to your experience, but typically you can use the same section order as on the sample.

 Start with your personal information, such as your name, address, telephone number, and professional email address.
 Next, write a summary statement that shows off your most important skills and accomplishments.
 After that, give a brief summary of your industry-specific skills or qualifications.
 Then, describe your relevant work experience using action verbs and numbers whenever possible.
 Finally, show off your college-level education.

 3. How should you format your interior designer resume?

 Most resume formats fall into one of three categories: functional, chronological, or combination.
 The above interior designer resume sample falls into the combination resume format because it simultaneously focuses on skills and experience.
 A functional resume would put more emphasis on skills while a chronological resume looks to experience.
 The way you structure your document should depend on your unique experiences.
 You may also want to consider what the employer wants to see.
 For more information about formatting a resume, visit our resume format page.

 4. How do you optimize your interior designer resume for an ATS?